-The AmazonBasics Reversible Microfiber is entirely made from polyester.
+The Amazon Basics Reversible Microfiber is entirely made from polyester.
 Its low bulk profile makes it easy to store on shelves or stuff in any sized washer machine.
-The Utopia is also able for be stored relatively compact and can be machine washable.
+The Utopia is also able to be stored relatively compact and can be machine washable.

 Breathability refers to how well a textile can move excess heat and moisture from the inside to the outside.
 A more breathable product provides an ideal sleep temperature and can prevent sweat or overheating.
 We looked at breathability in two main ways.
 The first was through observation from our sleep.
 The second was introducing humid air into the textile and evaluating the entrance and exiting efficiency.
 Generally speaking, down is a more breathable insulation type than polyester.

 The polyester contenders in this review are impressively breathable.
-Thinner weighted polyfills like the AmazonBasics and Linenspa model boasts the highest rates of breathability in the synthetic category.
+Thinner polyfills like the Amazon Basics and Linenspa models boast the highest rates of breathability in the synthetic category.

 The loft, neutral color, and premium look of down are hard to beat and can pair with most rooms.
-The Three Geese use a pinch pleat baffle design to provide an upscale look, similar to what you might find in a penthouse suite.
+The Three Geese uses a pinch pleat baffle design to provide an upscale look, similar to what you might find in a penthouse suite.
 If you're looking for a more colorful option for your down, duvet covers come in all types of colors and materials.

-Down alternative models often have larger arrays of colors and designs; some are even reversible for a different appearance.
-The Utopia and AmazonBasic models are offered in many different reversible colors to match most room designs or needs.
+Down alternative models often have larger arrays of colors and designs — some are even reversible for a different appearance.
+The Utopia and Amazon Basics models are offered in many different reversible colors to match most room designs or needs.
 The Utopia provides more of a quality aesthetic.
-The Linenspa also has a high-quality aesthetic and comes in even more colors, promoting options and versatility.
+The Linenspa also has a high-quality look and comes in even more colors, promoting options and versatility.

 — Isaac Laredo